 Examples of submissions that might be considered for ISTAND include, but are not limited to:

-- Submission of patient-performed digital photography in dermatology trials
+- Application of patient-performed digital photography in dermatology trials

 - Use of tissue chips (i.e., microphysiological systems) to assess safety or efficacy questions

 Tools that leverage digital health technologies